 PRECAUTIONS FOR SAFE HANDLING: As with all chemicals, avoid getting this material ON YOU or IN YOU.
 Do not eat, drink, smoke, or apply cosmetics while handling this product.
 Wash hands thoroughly after handling this product or containers of this product.
-Avoid breathing fumes or vapors generated by this product.
+Avoid breathing fumes or vapors.
 Use in a well-ventilated location.

 CONDITIONS FOR SAFE STORAGE: Store containers in a cool, dry location, away from direct sunlight, sources of intense heat.
-Do not store above 55°C (131°F)